Citation, DOI, disclosures and article data

 Parkinson disease is by far the most common cause of the parkinsonian syndrome, accounting for approximately 80% of cases (the remainder being due to other neurodegenerative diseases, such as Lewy body dementia) 1.

-The most common form is encountered in elderly patients and is common, seen in 2-4% of all individuals older than 65 years of age.
+The most common form is encountered in elderly patients and is common, seen in 2-4% of all individuals older than 65 years of age (with an average prevalence of 1.6% - US population study) 22.

 A juvenile form of Parkinson disease is also recognized, manifesting between 20-40 years of age 1.